TheJacksonLaboratory/PhenopacketLab/phenopacketlab-spring-boot-autoconfigure/src/test/resources/data/README.md

 - `phenotype.hpoa` - a file describing 2 non-existing diseases annotated by terms that are present in the `hp.json` above
 - `so.json` - SO module containing descendents of `http://purl.obolibrary.org/obo/SO_0001537` *silent_mutation*.
 - `uberon.json` - UBERON module containing ancestors of `UBERON:0000468` *multicellular organism*.
+- `drugcentral.csv` - 10 lines of the postprocessed DrugCentral CSV file.